 Imminent Injury-in-Fact

-To file a lawsuit, you need to have an actual injury.
-This injury can be physical or emotional.
+To file a lawsuit, you must have an actual injury.
+This injury can be physical or emotional, which can affect your quality of life.
+This injury must have happened already to the party who wants to take legal action.

-For example, you slipped, fell, and sustained physical injuries such as a broken bone or a TBI (Traumatic Brain Injury).
-You suffered economic losses that include medical bills and lost wages.
+For example, let’s say you slipped, fell, and sustained physical injuries such as a broken bone or a TBI (traumatic brain injury).
+You suffered economic losses that included medical bills, lost income, and property damage.

 Causation

-For the court to accept your right to file a lawsuit, there needs to be a connection between your injuries and the defendant’s actions.
-If the judge decides that there is a reasonable likelihood that the defendant’s behavior caused your injuries, you have the standing to sue.
+For the court to accept your right to file a lawsuit for physical harm or economic harm you suffered, there must be a connection between your injuries and the defendant’s actions.
+If the judge decides there is a reasonable likelihood that the defendant’s behavior caused your injuries, you have the standing to sue or take legal action.

-Keep in mind that at that point, the court doesn’t make any decisions about the outcome of the case.
-It simply reviews the available evidence to understand whether the case has merit.
-If the judge doesn’t see a connection between your injuries and the potential defendant’s actions, your case may be dismissed.
+Keep in mind that at that point, the court doesn’t make any decisions about the case’s outcome.
+It simply reviews the available evidence to understand whether the case before it has merit.
+If the judge doesn’t see a connection between your injuries and the potential defendant’s actions, they may dismiss your case.

 Redressability

-For the court to accept your lawsuit, there has to be a possibility of compensation.
-The judge needs to determine whether the potential ruling in your favor can somehow compensate your damages.
+For the court to accept your lawsuit, there must be a possibility of compensation for the injured party suing another person or entity.
+The judge needs to determine if the potential ruling in your favor can somehow compensate for your damages, whether they are economic injuries or non-economic losses.

-While the compensation can’t undo the injuries or prevent them from having serious consequences, it should be able to provide at least some relief to the plaintiff.
+While the compensation can’t undo the injuries or prevent them from having serious consequences, it should be able to at least provide some relief to the plaintiff.
 For example, if you win the case and obtain financial compensation, it can help you cover medical expenses for treating broken bones or pay for therapy to deal with PTSD.
+You might be able to recover damages for emotional distress, loss of enjoyment, and other losses from the negligent party.

 Click to contact our personal injury lawyers today